mikeS141618/trialmesh/docs/pipeline_overview.md

 - **Inclusion Analysis**: Check if patients satisfy core inclusion requirements
 - **Final Scoring**: Perform detailed clinical assessment of trial-patient compatibility

 This stage simulates the medical judgment typically performed by trial coordinators.
+Match results are saved to `./run/matched/`.

 ### 7. Evaluation and Analysis